FernE97/html5-blank-slate/README.md

-# html5 Blank Slate WordPress Theme
+# html5 Blank Slate WordPress Foundation Theme

 html5 Blank Slate is a WordPress theme that is meant to start you off with just the basics, making it easy to customize the theme for your specific project.
-The theme also incorporates foundation 5 into WordPress.
+The theme incorporates Foundation 5 into WordPress.

 ## What you'll need
 - [git](http://git-scm.com/)